markusmoenig/richtextjs/README.md

 # Welcome to RichTextJS
 A standalone rich text editor with no external dependencies and based entirely on the HTML5 canvas.
+You can test the current status at [richtextjs.com](http://richtextjs.com).

 # Why ?
 I could not have imagined developing a rich text editor some time ago ... but I do need a full featured rich text editor for my VisualGraphics.tv application framework.
 And nothing I found fits the bill.